 Although it wasn’t clear to me, there’s a reason Samsung built animation into when an alarm or timer goes off.

-For the Samsung Galaxy Watch 4 models, to turn off an alarm, you’re supposed to swipe up along the edge from the X button in a clockwise curve until you reach the top.
+For the Wear OS 3 Samsung Galaxy Watch 4 and 5 models, to turn off an alarm, you’re supposed to swipe up along the edge from the X button in a clockwise curve until you reach the top.

 If you simply tap the X or press and hold the X, it won’t shut off the alarm.
 Sometimes, swiping up on a straight line from the X works too–but not always.